Review: I took some nice photos of the Osaka cityscape in 2024 with the new film camera 'PENTAX 17' [62 sample photos]

 Film cameras have a narrower dynamic range of brightness that can be captured in one photo than smartphone cameras, so even areas that are clearly visible to the naked eye can appear dark.
 Since you can't tell what kind of photo you've taken until it's developed, it takes some getting used to in order to take the photo you want.

 A narrow dynamic range can also work in a positive way.
-In the photo below, the clear difference between light and dark makes the boundary between the Dotonbori side and the sidewalk stand out clearly, creating an overall tight impression.
+In the photo below, the clear difference between light and dark makes the boundary between the Dotonbori sidewalk and the sidewalk stand out clearly, creating an overall tight impression.

 Another interesting point is that shadows are captured clearly.